DivyaTalluri-3/DivyaTalluri-3/README.md

 - 👋 Hi, I’m @DivyaTalluri-3
 - 👀 I’m interested in ...
+Singing, dancing, Creativity
 - 🌱 I’m currently learning ...
+Python
 - 💞️ I’m looking to collaborate on ...
+Be friendly with all
 - 📫 How to reach me ...
 Phone and chatting
 - 😄 Pronouns: ...
 Divya Talluri
 - ⚡ Fun fact: ...
 Always keep smiling